BlocProtocol/BLOC-wiki/docs/API/BLOCd-Daemon-arguments.md

 ## **BLOCd Command line options**

-The following exemples are made using a Linux system but the concept is the same for all the OS supported by the BLOCd.
+The following examples are made using a Linux system but the concept is the same for all the OS supported by the BLOCd.

 BLOCd Screenshot: